 However, most truck drivers now use electronic logging devices.
 These devices log the number of miles driven, the speed of the truck, the amount of time spent on the road, and more.
 With electronic logging devices, it is difficult for truckers to fudge their log books.

 It’s important to note that federal regulations only require interstate drivers to use electronic logging devices.
 Many states do not require logging devices for local and/or intrastate drivers.
 However, Nevada has adopted the FMCSA’s ELD mandate .

 When you retain one of the experienced truck accident attorneys at Benson & Bingham, we first try to negotiate a favorable settlement with all of the involved insurance companies.
 If we cannot secure a fair and reasonable settlement, we will file a personal injury lawsuit and take your case to court.
-Insurance companies generally want to avoid litigation because, in most cases, they end up paying more following a trial.
+Insurance companies generally want to avoid litigation costs and the potential for a run away or large verdict.

 If you do end up filing a lawsuit and taking your personal injury claim to court to secure compensation for your truck accident injuries or for the death of a loved one, you may have to testify as to the events of the accident and following the accident.
 However, in such an event, we will help you prepare for your testimony.

 Whether you settle or go to trial, you’ll have to participate in discovery, which entails providing the other parties with copies of your medical bills, the police report, and other documents related to your accident.
 We will help you collect these documents.
 If we need expert witnesses to testify about your injuries, the death of a loved one, or even to refute a police report, we will hire the appropriate expert witnesses—such as doctors and accident scene reconstructors—to help us present your case as accurately as possible.